Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/certificates/_index.md

 ****Example****

-This displays the data and signature sections of a certificate in human-readable
+This displays the data and signature sections of a certificate in human- readable
 format:

 ```